 - Humitas Dulces – a traditional Peruvian desert usually made with corn, evaporated milk, sugar, butter, raisins, cinnamon, salt, and corn husks.

 - Chirimoya – a fruit that tastes like pineapple that is native to the Andes of Peru and Ecuador.

-Love Food Tours?
+🍜 Love Food Tours?
 Who doesn’t?
-Check out these yummy Tours when you’re Traveling around Cusco:
+Check out these yummy Cusco food tours when you’re Traveling around Cusco: